nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   - Employee IDs are compared numerically. `0001` is treated the same as `1`.

 - Name must be: [*Alphanumeric*](#alphanumeric), spaces allowed
-  - Names which require special characters can be spelt out in full. e.g. `Nagaratnam s/o Suppiah` can be spelt out as `Nagaratnam son of Suppiah`
+  - Names which require special characters should be spelt out in full. e.g. `Nagaratnam s/o Suppiah` should be spelt out as `Nagaratnam son of Suppiah`

 - Phone Number must be: [*Numeric*](#numeric), no spaces, at least 3 digits long
 - Email must be: of the format `local-part@domain` and follow these constraints: